-Why Students Need Primary Care Doctors:
+Why College Students Need a Primary Care Doctor

-- “Living in the moment” or "having the college experience” may not always include a healthy diet, regular exercise or other self-care activities that keep you healthy for the long term.
+- Living in the moment or "having the college experience” may not always include maintaining a healthy diet, participating in regular exercise or other self-care activities that keep you healthy for the long term.
 A primary care physician will make sure that you aren’t doing damage to your body, as well as help you consider and explore health resources if you have health goals you want to attain.

 - Google and WebMD are not proper substitutes for talking to a qualified professional, being evaluated in real-time with the correct tests, and being treated appropriately.

 - According to the CDC, 50% of new sexually transmitted infections each year affect people ages 15 to 24.
 Your physician can walk through this with you and give you options for prevention or treatment.

 - Most providers are skilled in wellness care and can discuss your questions and concerns regarding sustainable health, vitamins, supplements, the most recent diet craze and which workout class you should be making time for.

 - Primary care physicians can help explain what DNA genetic testing results from companies like 23AndMe really mean.
 They can also work with you on how to interpret this data and how it impacts your health moving forward or if you are thinking about having children one day.